 Contents in this issue: “Some Facts About Food Fats and Oils,” “More on Linoleic Acid as Obtained from Flaxseed Oil.”
 The following is a transcription of the April 1965 issue […]

 The following is a transcription of the May 1957 issue of Dr. Royal Lee’s Applied Trophology newsletter, originally published by Standard Process Laboratories.
 Also in this issue: Tip of the Month (Menopausal […]

 The following is a transcription of the September 1957 issue of Dr. Royal Lee’s Applied Trophology newsletter, originally published by Standard Process Laboratories.
-The Common Cold—Its Etiology and Treatment Science tells us that the common cold is a viral infection, but that is a poor substitute for more specific information.
-A specific virus is known […]
+Also in this issue: Tip of the […]

 By Dr. Royal Lee